 Applicants must acknowledge that for any agreement exceeding $25,000, details of the funding agreement (amount, whether grant or contribution, name of beneficiary and site of project) will be publicly accessible on the CSA's Internet site.

-For more information on the Privacy Act or to access your personal information, contact:
+For more information on the Privacy Act or to access your personal information, please contact:

 9. Additional information

-- We advise you to contact your insurer to check whether you are covered for foreign travel and participation in the Congress.
+- We advise you to contact your insurer in order to check whether you are covered for foreign travel and participation in IAC .
 The CSA provides no protection in this regard.

-- Valid passport or visa.
-Please also check that you have in your possession all the documents needed (passport or visa) to enter Australia, and that they meet the country's conditions for admission.
+- Please also check that you have in your possession all the documents needed (valid passport or visa) to enter Germany, and that they meet the country's conditions for admission.
 For more details, go to the website of the Department of Foreign Affairs Canada.

-- The Congress, its activities and workshops and the ISEB activities will mostly take place at the Adelaide Convention Centre or close to it.
+- The congress, activities and workshops of IAC , SGC as well as the ISEB activities will mostly take place at or near the Bremen Convention Centre.